AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/advertising/ads.md

 ## Next steps

 By following this tutorial, you have established a base connection to your [!DNL Google AdWords] account.
-You can now continue on to the next tutorial and [configure a dataflow to bring advertising data into Platform](../../dataflow/advertising.md).
+You can now continue on to the next tutorial and [configure a dataflow to bring advertising data into [!DNL Platform]](../../dataflow/advertising.md).